roberto-butti/some-drops-of-php/src/content/docs/01-system/10-sys-getmypid.md

 In a PHP script you can retrieve the current process identifier with `getmypid()`.

-It returns an integer of the identifier or `false` if an error occours.
+It returns an integer of the identifier or `false` if an error occurs.

 ```php